yiisoft/di/README.md

 }
 ```

-Here we created a service provider responsible for bootstrapping of a car factory with all its dependencies.
+Here you created a service provider responsible for bootstrapping of a car factory with all its dependencies.

-An extension is a callable that returns a modified service object.
-In our case we get existing `Garage` service
+An extension is callable that returns a modified service object.
+In this case you get existing `Garage` service
 and put a car into the garage by calling the method `setCar()`.
-Thus, before applying this provider, we had
+Thus, before applying this provider, you had
-an empty garage and with the help of the extension we fill it.
+an empty garage and with the help of the extension you fill it.

-To add this service provider to a container you can pass either its class or a
+To add this service provider to a container, you can pass either its class or a
-configuration array in the additional config:
+configuration array in the extra config:

 ```php
 use Yiisoft\Di\Container;